 What is less known is that TechSoup also has a service to verify that NGOs meet the local charity standards of the country where they are located.
-Validated organizations are then considered eligible to receive in-kind gifts, employee giving donations, or charity sales.
-With the support of its 60 global partners, TechSoup verifies the charitable status of 150,000 nonprofits annually across 236 countries and territories.
+Validated organizations are then considered eligible to receive in-kind gifts, employee or corporate giving, employee volunteerism, individual giving, and/or charity sales.
+With the support of its 66 global partners, TechSoup verifies the charitable status of 150,000 nonprofits annually across 236 countries and territories.
 TechSoup's capability to validate the credentials of nonprofits globally, in combination with a database of over 800,000 nonprofits that it has already validated, is unparalleled.

-Leading organizations like the World Bank, Microsoft, and VolunteerMatch all rely on TechSoup to confirm the credentials of nonprofits anywhere in the world.
+Leading organizations like Google, AirBnB, Slack, Benevity, World Bank, and Microsoft all rely on TechSoup to confirm the credentials of nonprofits anywhere in the world.
 They use TechSoup's validation solutions to qualify nonprofits for philanthropic offerings like donated and discounted goods and services, donations from corporate giving programs, and volunteer engagement from their employees.

 Validation Solutions in Action

 More than 100 of the U.S.'s largest corporations and sector institutions already turn to TechSoup to support the validation of nonprofits, and the list is growing.